Skip to main content

 Department of Pharmacy

 The Geisinger Ambulatory Clinical Pharmacy program has more than 90 ambulatory clinical pharmacists managing patients’ medications for over 20 medical conditions.
-Pharmacists are incorporated into both Geisinger-owned patient-centered medical home (PCMH) and accountable care organization (ACO) sites within 4 practice models: primary care disease management, specialty medicine disease management, and home-based care and centralized pharmacy telemanagement.
+Pharmacists are incorporated into both Geisinger-owned patient-centered medical home (PCMH) and accountable care organization (ACO) sites within 4 practice models: primary care disease management, specialty medicine disease management and home-based care and centralized pharmacy telemanagement.
 The Medication Therapy Disease Management program was named the recipient of the American Society of Health-System Pharmacists (ASHP) Award of Excellence for 2016 and a finalist in Medication Safety for chronic pain management.
+The MTDM program was also the 2025 Recipient of the Innovative and Collaborative Practice Award from the Pennsylvania Society of Health-System Pharmacists.

-Primary care pharmacists are embedded in family practice and internal medicine sites across the health system.
+Primary and specialty care pharmacists are embedded in family practice, internal medicine and specialty sites across the health system.
 This practice model is based on a concept of comprehensive, high-value, office-based visits to achieve ongoing management and patient ownership of chronic disease patients at primary care sites.
-These pharmacists help to improve medication-related patient outcomes and assist primary care providers in decreasing healthcare costs and meeting quality benchmarks.
+These pharmacists help improve medication-related patient outcomes and assist primary care providers in decreasing healthcare costs and meeting quality benchmarks.
 Under collaborative practice agreements with providers, the pharmacists perform comprehensive medication reviews and medication reconciliation, identify and resolve medication-related problems, manage chronic disease states through evaluation of the safety and effectiveness of medication regimens (including titration and monitoring toward targeted patient outcomes), design patient-centered, cost-effective medication regimens, optimize polypharmacy and provide education to patients and providers.
+Disease states frequently encountered during clinic time are anticoagulation, diabetes including insulin pump management, chronic pain, migraine, hypertension, heart failure, smoking cessation and hyperlipidemia.

 Pharmacy students from a variety of regional schools of pharmacy complete experiential education rotations at our hospital and clinics as part of their core rotations.